temporalio/edu-ai-workshop-mcp/codespace-configure-mcp.md

    b.
 Copy the URL output (e.g., `https://xxx-5125.app.github.dev/sse`) and paste it to `claude_desktop_config.json` where it says `<YOUR_CODESPACES_URL_HERE>`.

    c.
-Your final JSON should look something like this:
+Your final JSON on Codespace should look something like this:

 ```json
 {